federgraph/RiggVar-RG38/README.md

 This one can show overlaid instances of the model; the current situation under load, the relaxed situation, and a reference situation to compare with.
 2. A new 2D graph implementation which is created by defining drawing elements in code, which in turn will draw to the canvas.
-3. A real 3D graph, not yet included in this repository.
+3. A real 3D graph.

 The three implementations are called RotaForm1, RotaForm2, and RotaForm3.